“No pain, no gain.”

 So, what does all this mean for you?
 Well, we think it’s important that you know the full extent of what you’re committing to before you begin.
 And there’s no better way to find out about an experience than hearing from the people who’ve been through it themselves.
 That’s why we’ve asked some of our most recent students to tell us what they really thought about their SQE journey—warts and all.
 So, let’s dig in.

-- The prep courses are time-intensive
+- The prep courses are time-intensive but make use of the resources available

 According to many of our students, the prep courses are some of the toughest commitments that they’ve ever attempted.
 This is partly because of the large number of skills and knowledge that the courses require you to master, but also because of the nature of post-grad studying.

 Lots of students opt to take a part-time course because they also have work or family duties that they must remain responsible for.
 This type of course enables them to continue working or caring alongside their study, but it also means they need to dedicate many of their evenings, weekends, and other periods of leisure time to revision.
-Some will also have to set aside time during the day to remotely attend live surgeries and ‘town hall’ sessions.
+Some will also have to set aside time during the day to remotely attend live seminars and information sessions.
 For the duration of the course, you may need to accept that you won’t have nearly as much free time for yourself as you did before.

 - The onus to learn is on you